Laboratory |

 Follow this rubric for writing reports.

-The next design flow steps: Choose an FPGA prototyping board, design an extension PCB board to place more inputs and outputs, assign pins, configure the chip, run and perform measurements.
+This is an example of the next step in the VHDL design flow: Choose an FPGA prototyping platform, design an extension PCB board to place the required inputs and outputs, assign pins, configure the chip, run and perform measurements using laboratory instrumentation.

-To practise with multiplexers and demultiplexers, we play with the prototype sketched in Fig. 1, a circuit MUX_DeMUX to be synthesised in a DE10-Lite board populated with an Intel MAX10 FPGA chip.
+To practise with multiplexers and demultiplexers, we imagine the prototype sketched in Fig. 1, a circuit MUX_DeMUX to be synthesised in a DE10-Lite board populated with an Intel MAX10 FPGA chip.

 We will synthesise all the logic circuits in the target FPGA Intel MAX10 10M50DAF484C7 populating the DE10-Lite board.
 We can conceive the project hierarchically using Plan C2 in three levels: the standard MUX_4 and DeMUX_16 components from our libraries, the component MUX_DeMUX and the MUX_DeMUX_top including the CLK_Generator to generate a pair of channels with dynamic signals.
 The idea is represented in Fig. 3.